Originally published December 18, 2020.

 6. General HR

 ✅ Finalize Holiday Plans.
 If you haven’t done so already, get a plan in place for your company’s end-of-year holiday celebrations.
-Here are our workplace celebration tips for this year.
 Planning for the holidays may also include setting departmental New Year’s resolutions.

 ✅ Review and Update Company Policies.
 Ensure to make these changes when updating the company handbook.